 1 Great Place to Stay: Rosewood

-One of my favorite things about this hotel, however, is the Luna Rooftop Tapas Bar.
-It’s best enjoyed with at dusk with a margarita in hand when you can watch the sparkling lights illuminate the town. www.rosewoodhotels.com/en/san-miguel-de-allende
+However, one of my favorite things about this hotel is the Luna Rooftop Tapas Bar.
+It’s best enjoyed at dusk with a margarita in hand when you can watch the sparkling lights illuminate the town. www.rosewoodhotels.com/en/san-miguel-de-allende

 1 Great Place to Eat: Cumpanio

-You can eat very well in San Miguel de Allende but there’s one place that we returned to time and again (almost daily, in fact!) and that was Cumpanio.
+You can eat very well in San Miguel de Allende.
+However, there’s one place that we returned to time and again (almost daily, in fact!) and that was Cumpanio.
 This restaurant and bakery became our breakfast go-to and it never disappointed.
 The chilaquiles were superb and the crepas de chicharrón (pancakes with pork crackling) were delicious.